CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 Author: Soh Wei Kiat Melvin

 **Pros:**

 * Has an intuitive interface
 * Provides secure accounts and protected password
 * Provides a wide range of functions
-* Able to set task reminders/hierarchy
+* Is able to set task reminders/hierarchy
-* Able to prioritize tasks
+* Is able to prioritize tasks
 * Supports instant messaging teams among users <br>

 **Cons:**